import asyncio

 self.save_insert_async(

-sf_client, record_chunks, headers, concurrency, **callout_options
+sf_client, record_chunks, headers, concurrency, all_or_none, **callout_options

 )